ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

-Then we can rewrite the Poisson-Gamma distribution as:
+Then we can rewrite the Gamma-Poisson distribution as:

 <center>